b4by-c0w/UpdateQuerySigma2ElastALert/README.md

 # UpdateQuerySigma2ElastALert
-This script use to update query from rule which write sigma format to elastalert and backup old rule
+This script use to update query from rule which write sigma format to elastalert and backup old rule with sigma tools.

 **How to use**
+Set path of sigma tools.
+Download it from [here](https://github.com/SigmaHQ/sigma)

 python .\UpdateQueryRule.py -o '.\file_need_to_update.yml' -n '.\file_sigma_rule_use_for_updateyml'